halitbatur/awesome-todos-soltuion/README.md

 - `GET REDIRECT_URI` with correct credentials redirects to `/` with cookie holding a valid JWT
 - `GET /api/auth/me` Sends a JSON response that have the user schema above when user is logged in
 - `GET /api/auth/me` Responds with 401 when the user isn't signed in (no auth cookie)
+- `GET /api/auth/logout` clears the auth cookie and responds with 200

 ### Todos endpoints